Ghassen-Hizem/Ghassen-Hizem/README.md

 - 🔭 I’m Currently A Software Engineering Student At <a href="https://www.telecom-sudparis.eu/" target="blank">Telecom Sudparis</a>

-- 🌱 I’m Currently Working With <a href="https://supcomje.tn/" target="blank">Sup'Com Junior Entreprise</a>
+- 🌱 I’m Currently Working With <a href="https://www.societegenerale.com/fr" target="blank">Société Générale</a>

-- 🤝 I’m available for freelancing.

 - 📫 How to reach me **ghassen.hizem20@gmail.com**